 Laura was born into the work of Life following in the footsteps of her mother and grandmother who was one of the founders of the first Life group in Blackpool.
 Laura works fulltime as a primary school teacher and is a mother to three children.
 Laura holds BACP qualifications and has experience using her listening and counselling skills specialising in pregnancy-loss and post-abortion counselling.
-Her dedication to Life has been relentless, having worked as the Life Regional Representative for the North West region she now chairs the Life board of trustees.
+Her dedication to Life has been relentless, having worked as the Life Regional Representative for the North West region.

 Annabel Osborn is a project manager, who has worked for companies and charities to consolidate ideas, strategise and launch new ventures.
 Annabel loves getting to the heart of what it is that drives individuals and organisations, in order to help turn their dreams into realities.
 This has encompassed one-to-one interviews with women on how best to support them with their pregnancies with The Good Counsel Network, to helping turn a start-up into a medium sized business, and leading their successful bid to win the Merton Best Business Awards.